pymc-devs/pytensor/doc/extending/pipeline.rst

     The compile cache is based upon the C++ code of the graph to be compiled.
-    So, if you change compilation configuration variables, such as :attr:`config.blas__ldflags`, you will need to manually remove your compile cache, using ``Pytensor/bin/pytensor-cache clear``
+    So, if you change compilation configuration variables, such as :attr:`config.blas__ldflags`, you will need to manually remove your compile cache, using ``PyTensor/bin/pytensor-cache clear``

-    Pytensor also implements a lock mechanism that prevents multiple compilations within the same compilation directory (to avoid crashes with parallel execution of some scripts).
+    PyTensor also implements a lock mechanism that prevents multiple compilations within the same compilation directory (to avoid crashes with parallel execution of some scripts).